GreedyWang/bulldog2011.github.com/source/_posts/2013-03-31-pico-tutoiral-5-hello-amazon-product-advertising-api.markdown

 Let me give more comments:
 >1.
 Amazon Product Advertising API requires per-call request authentication, see details [here](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/NotUsingWSSecurity.html), the authentication logic is implemented in the `(void)authenticateRequest:(NSString *)action` method.
-2. To make the authentication work, you need to fill in your `AWSAccessKeyId` and `AWSSecureKeyId` in the shared client, if you are a registed Amazon Product Advertising API developer, you can get these keys from your account on Amazon developer site.
+2. To make the authentication work, you need to fill in your `AWSAccessKeyId` and `AWSSecureKeyId` in the shared client, if you are a registered Amazon Product Advertising API developer, you can get these keys from your account on Amazon developer site.
-3. The authentication info is added in the SOAP request as SOAP header, to add SOAP header, we use `PicoXMLElement`(XML helper class provided in Pico) to build header element, then add the header element one by one into the `customSoapHeader` property(which is of type `NSMuatableArray`) of the client, for example: `[self.customSoapHeaders addObject:signatureElement]`, at runtime, Pico will add these elements into the SOAP request header.
+3. The authentication info is added in the SOAP request as SOAP header, to add SOAP header, we use `PicoXMLElement`(XML helper class provided in Pico) to build header element, then add the header element one by one into the `customSoapHeader` property(which is of type `NSMuatableArray`) of the client, for example: `[self.customSoapHeaders addObject:signatureElement]`, at runtime, Pico will add these elements to the SOAP request header.
 4. The authentication needs to be done on per-call basis, means everytime you call an Amazon ECommerce service, you need to authenticate the request before the service call, see sample later.
-4. The authentication relies on an utility class called `AmazonAuthUtils`, copy them from [here](https://github.com/bulldog2011/pico/blob/master/Examples/AWSECommerce/AWSECommerce/AmazonAuthUtils.h) and [here](https://github.com/bulldog2011/pico/blob/master/Examples/AWSECommerce/AWSECommerce/AmazonAuthUtils.m).
+5. The authentication relies on an utility class called `AmazonAuthUtils`, copy them from [here](https://github.com/bulldog2011/pico/blob/master/Examples/AWSECommerce/AWSECommerce/AmazonAuthUtils.h) and [here](https://github.com/bulldog2011/pico/blob/master/Examples/AWSECommerce/AWSECommerce/AmazonAuthUtils.m).

 Now the UI part, we will search one book from Amazon by keywords, since this is a hello world like sample, we just need a UITextField for keyword input and UIButton to trigger Amazon search by invoking method `searchButtonPressed` which will indirectly call Amazon ECommerce `itemSearch` API through the proxy, fairly simple, see definition in header file [ViewController.h](https://github.com/bulldog2011/pico/blob/master/Examples/AWSECommerce/AWSECommerce/ViewController.h) and instantiation in implementation file [ViewController.m](https://github.com/bulldog2011/pico/blob/master/Examples/AWSECommerce/AWSECommerce/ViewController.m).